NxPKG/khulnasoft-docs/content/spectrum/get-started/index.md

 {{<details header="Add your application via Dashboard">}}

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login).
 2. Select **Spectrum**.
 3. Select **Create an Application**.
 If this is your first time using Spectrum, the **Create an Application** modal appears.
 4. Select your **Application Type**.
 5. Under **Domain**, enter the domain that will use Spectrum.
-6. Under **Edge Port**, enter the port Cloudflare should use for your application.
+6. Under **Edge Port**, enter the port Khulnasoft should use for your application.
 7. Under **Origin**, select **Load Balancer**.
 8. Select the load balancer you want to use from the dropdown.
 Disabled load balancers will not show on the **Load Balancer** menu.
 9. Select **Add**.